Barro/java-afl/README.md

   a full jar file instead.
 * Support deferred init for arbitrary given method without source code modifications.
+* Create a non-forking alternative for persistent mode.
 * More ways to build this:
   * Ant
   * Maven